bsmg/beat-saber-community-wiki/modding/example-mod.md

 Then, launch Beat Saber, enter a song, and watch as a brand now Miss counter appears right below the Combo!

+## Debugging
+If you find your plugin not working, remember to launch Beat Saber in `--verbose` mode.
+This will open a console window where any errors will get logged and you can find out what went wrong.
+Another way to go about this is adding `try catch` statements in code where you think could be erroring, and logging something.
+This also prevents the plugin from breaking and no longer working at all after the first error.

 # Before You Go
 We hope you enjoyed this tutorial on making a custom plugin for Beat Saber.
 In this tutorial, you learned the basics of creating Beat Saber Plugins, and are now ready to go out and create your own.